-pub struct HashMapRef<'map, K, V, S, G> { /* private fields */ }
+pub struct HashMapRef<'map, K, V, S, G> { /* private fields */ }Expand description

-A pinned reference to a HashMap
+A pinned reference to a HashMap.

-and can be used to easily access a HashMap
+This type is created with HashMap::pin and can be used to easily access a HashMap

 without explicitly managing a guard.
 See the crate-level documentation for details.